Rajesh-dot/Rajesh-dot/README.md

 My name is Rajesh and I'm a computer science student from India.
 Here's some info about me!

 ⚡ Work experience: <br>
+- **Associate Software Developer at Drag and Drop India Private Limited** - Bakcend development using Django Rest Framework.
+[Remote.
+August 2022 to December 2022]
-- **Backend Developer intern at Draf and Drop India Private Limited** - Bakcend development using Django Rest Framework.
+- **Backend Developer intern at Drag and Drop India Private Limited** - Bakcend development using Django Rest Framework.
 [Remote.
 July 2021 to July 2022]

 🌱 Interests:
 - Web development.